Frequently Asked Questions

 Are there any other costs or fees in other rounds?

-No, if you are successful in the qualification round, you are free to decide whether you want to register and continue with the pre-final round or not.
-You will always receive a certificate of your results in the qualification round!
+If you are successful in the Qualification Round, you can decide whether you want to register for the Pre-Final Round or not.
+You will always receive a certificate of your results in the Qualification Round.

 How to pay the registration costs?

-We will inform all successful participants of the qualification round about the registration process for the pre-final round.
-The registration costs have to be covered before the pre-final round starts if you want to participate in the pre-final round.
-The costs can be covered with any common payment method such as PayPal or credit card.
+We will inform all successful participants of the Qualification Round about the registration process for the Pre-Final Round.
+The registration costs have to be covered before the Pre-Final Round starts if you want to participate.
+The costs can be covered by any common payment method, such as PayPal or credit card.

 Can I pay the registration costs in my currency?